MauroLuzzatto/explainy/README.md

-explainy is a library for generating machine learning models explanations in Python.
+**explainy** is a library for generating machine learning models explanations in Python.
 It uses methods from **Machine Learning Explainability** and provides a standardized API to create feature importance explanations for samples.

-The explanations are generated in the form of plots and text.
+The API is inspired by `scikit-learn` and has two core methods `explain()` and `plot()`.
+The explanations are generated in the form of texts and plots.

-explainy comes with four different algorithms to create either global or local and contrastive or non-contrastive model explanations.
+**explainy** comes with four different algorithms to create either *global* or *local* and *contrastive* or *non-contrastive* model explanations.

 ## Documentation